 “After that, I expected him to take it down and call the police, but the idiot completely ignored me and carried on selling it.
 What was he going to do if someone bought it – cover it in bubble wrap and post it off in a Jiffy bag?”

-“I went online and reported him to Hampshire Police.
-I later found out that they contacted eBay, found his address, and pounced.
+After waiting 30 minutes with no reply, Sherwin thankfully alerted the police.
+“I went online and reported him to Hampshire Police,” he told The Daily Mail.
+“I later found out that they contacted eBay, found his address and pounced.
 I’d never have forgiven myself if I’d done nothing and then read about a family being wiped out in a house fire.”

+The police arrested Williams and raided his house.
+To the surprise of his neighbors, they were evacuated from the area and a 50-meter cordon was established around Williams’ home.
 “It was bedlam here with police and fire brigade.
 We were all told to leave our homes while a cordon was put up.
-We had to be outside for over two hours,” said one of Williams’ neighbors
+We had to be outside for over two hours,” said one of his neighbors

 Another added, “I think the big problem was Mark brought the bomb back to his flat.
 He showed me it and it was about a foot long.
 We had to wait in the rain for a bomb disposal unit to turn up and they took it away.
 We did not hear any explosion so they must have removed it.”

-“I’ve spent most of my life working in security and once when I was a community ranger on Studland Beach I found an unexploded bomb and the Navy blew it up, so I know how dangerous these things are,” Sherwin said.
+Sherwin, the hero of the day, quickly recognized the type of bomb, its condition and the fact it was live, all from the eBay listing.
+He knew the risks an old and highly unstable explosive device can pose.
+“I’ve spent most of my life working in security and once when I was a community ranger on Studland Beach I found an unexploded bomb and the Navy blew it up, so I know how dangerous these things are,” he said.